 Signature Outcome Team - Statewide Programs

 Evaluation tools are available for use when evaluating all statewide programs.
-Each tool was specifically developed to capture the impact of the outcomes targeted by that program.
-All staff administering the 10-hour signature outcome programs should plan to facilitate the supporting survey.
-These surveys can also be used to evaluate programs in addition to the 10-hour program that target the outcome of the current strategic plan.
+Each tool was specifically developed to capture the impact of the outcomes targeted by that individual program.
+All staff delivering these programs should plan to facilitate the supporting survey.
+These surveys can also be used to evaluate other 4-H programs as long as the outcomes addressed in the survey align with the outcome of the additional program.

 Impact on Post-Secondary Education

 The Post-Secondary Education study is designed to build a baseline for reporting the impact 4-H had on participant's post-secondary choices.
 This survey will be administered in the spring to the previous spring’s graduates.
 State 4-H office will be distributing this survey via e-mail to all students with a valid email address in our system (approximately 65% of our 12 grade participants provide an email address).

 If you already have a process for administering the survey directly to your 4-Her's, we encourage you to do so.
 However, please notify the State 4-H office that you have done this to eliminate double surveying of some youth.

 Data from these studies will be collected until October 1, 2016.
 Please review the Collection Guidelines before administering the survey.
 Youth can complete any of these surveys online through the use of custom web-links, or the surveys can be printed and completed on paper.
 If completed on paper, mail the completed surveys and a completed cover sheet to the state 4-H office.

 114 Ag Hall

 Resources needed to conduct evaluations can be found in the table below.
 There you will find collection guidelines, a program cover sheet, parent and youth letters (we still have a waiver for consent meaning no signature is required, these letters provide information and details regarding the study), and the various evaluation instruments.